jordan-demo/ansible/ansible.wiki.md

-ansible -m shell -a "uname" all # return the os of the host ansible -m command -a "/bin/false" \!local # return a error execute on all but local, and we escape the ! because bash. ansible -m service -a "name=httpd state=stopped" --become lb # module service will find the httpd and put it in stopped state become will elevate to root and this will be run on all hosts in the [lb] group in the inventory.ini ansible -m setup app1 # display all the facts about that host. ansible-playbook playbook_name.yml --check # Dry run, no changes will be made ansible-playbook playbook_name.yml --tags upload # This will run only the tasks with the upload tag. ansible-playbook playbook_name.yml --skip-tags upload # This will play all but the upload tagged tags.
+ansible -m shell -a "uname" all # return the os of the host ansible -m command -a "/bin/false" \!local # return a error execute on all but local, and we escape the ! because bash. ansible -m service -a "name=httpd state=stopped" --become lb # module service will find the httpd and put it in stopped state become will elevate to root and this will be run on all hosts in the [lb] group in the inventory.ini ansible -m setup hostname # display all the facts about that host. ansible-playbook playbook_name.yml --check # Dry run, no changes will be made ansible-playbook playbook_name.yml --tags upload # This will run only the tasks with the upload tag. ansible-playbook playbook_name.yml --skip-tags upload # This will play all but the upload tagged tags.